 - 1 tsp Shredded Coconut

-- Prepare the Sticky Rice: Wash the sticky rice, then soak for 30 minutes minimum.
-If you have time, soak it overnight cover and leave in the refrigerator.
+- Prepare the Sticky Rice: Wash the sticky rice, then soak for at least 30 minutes.

 - Cook the Sticky Rice: Remove the water and transfer the sticky rice in a pan.
 Pour coconut milk and coconut water or water.
 Add sugar then simmer in medium low heat while continuously stirring until the coconut milk evaporates making the consistency sticky and thick (around 25 – 30 minutes).
 Do not leave unattended and do not cook in high heat as it can get burned easily.
 Add more coconut water as needed until the sticky rice is fully cooked and soft.
 Adjust sweetness by adding more sugar as needed.
 The consistency will still get thick as it cool.